ysyk2021/the-promotion-mindset-how-to-think-and-act-like-a-promotable-employee/src/chapter-8-2.md

-Chapter 5: Avoiding Burnout and Staying Motivated
+Avoiding Burnout and Staying Motivated
 =================================================

 In this chapter, we will explore strategies to avoid burnout and maintain motivation while pursuing career advancement.
 In the fast-paced and demanding modern work environment, it's crucial to prioritize self-care and ensure sustained motivation.
 Let's delve into effective techniques for avoiding burnout and staying motivated on your journey towards becoming a promotable employee.